 - Early September - SSHRC opens web-based Application

 - October - Graduate Program Deadlines close.
 Deadlines vary among Graduate programs.

 - November 1st - SGPS Deadline for Graduate Programs to submit ranked recommendations.

 - Early November - SGPS Selection Committee convenes

 - By May 1st - Results released to students and universities

 Administering the SSHRC Doctoral Fellowship Competition

 - After consultation with your Graduate Chair, set your graduate program deadline and publicize this to your students.
 Leave enough time for your graduate committee to do its work i.e. review and rank before final submission to SGPS.

-- Add each application in your cohort to the tracking record in the External Funding Portfolio and complete all required fields in the Maintain Applications page of Program Assessment.
+- After the application deadline, set up all applications in your cohort in the tracking record in the External Funding Portfolio and complete all required fields in the Maintain Applications page of Program Assessment.

 - Verify all applications for eligibility and completeness.